SHEKHARKUMMARI/interview-preparations/react-js/professional/index.md

 Overall, my experience with code splitting in Next.js projects has been valuable in delivering high-performance web applications while maintaining a smooth user experience.

-2. ## What challenges have you faced while implementing code splitting, and how did you overcome them?
+## 2.What challenges have you faced while implementing code splitting, and how did you overcome them?

 One challenge I encountered while implementing code splitting was ensuring proper module boundaries.
 Initially, I found that without careful planning, splitting modules could lead to fragmented code and circular dependencies, which made the codebase difficult to manage.
 To overcome this, I took a step back and conducted a thorough analysis of the application's architecture.
 I identified clear module boundaries based on functionality and dependencies, ensuring that each split module was cohesive and had well-defined interfaces.
 This approach helped streamline the codebase and improve maintainability.